ImgBotApp/InternetNL/detail/mail/tls/version/verdict/bad_en.md

-Sufficiently secure TLS versions not supported.
+Your mail server does *not* support sufficiently secure TLS versions.